-I’ll make it up to you in Cheesecake Brownies, I promise.
+I’ll make it up to you in hazelnut paleo brownies, I promise.

 But, seriously, has this week not felt supercalifragilisticexpialidocious long?

-I’m sure it has something to do with the fact that it’s my first full week back at work after a 3 week vacation, and now I have the post vacay blues.
+I’m sure it has something to do with the fact that it’s my first full week back at work after a 2 week vacation back home, and now I have the post vacay blues.
 Have you guys experienced this awful thing?
 It’s the worst ever.

 You know what makes it better though?

 (insert another suspenseful pause here) I’m all about the dramatic effect today.

 Face planting into the BEST baked pork tenderloin with CREAMY pistachio pesto EVER. <–Might even like it then the Asian Instant Pot pork tenderloin and that is saying SOMETHING.

 I’m going to be straight up with you: the green goodness that you see crowing this keto pork loin isn’t a traditional pesto, like that chicken pesto spaghetti squash or zucchini noodles with everything pesto.
 I mean, you probably guessed that when you read that it had pistachios instead of the typical pine nuts in it.

 Pistachios are one of Mr. FFF’s favorite nuts EVA and I like them a whole dang lot too.
 I’ve put them in gluten free shortbread cookies, a Moroccan chicken skillet, and even in a raw vegan tart with chocolate and pistachios.
 They are ca-ray-zay amazing in all the things.